fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Windows installation
 --------------------

-Follow the instrunctions in this section to install Edge Data Store on Microsoft Windows computers.
+Follow the instructions in this section to install Edge Data Store on Microsoft Windows computers.

 1) Download the Windows msi file from OSIsoft.
 2) Use Windows Explorer to navigate to the location where the msi file was downloaded, then double-click the file.